Ceramic glaze

 Glaze may be applied by spraying, dipping, trailing or brushing on an aqueous suspension of the unfired glaze.
 The colour of a glaze after it has been fired may be significantly different from before firing.
 To prevent glazed wares sticking to kiln furniture during firing, either a small part of the object being fired (for example, the foot) is left unglazed or, alternatively, special refractory "spurs" are used as supports.
 These are removed and discarded after the firing.

-Modern materials technology has invented new glazes that do not necessarily conform to these traditional categories.

 History

 Historically, glazing of ceramics developed rather slowly, as appropriate materials needed to be discovered, and also firing technology able to reliably reach the necessary temperatures was needed.
 Glazes first appeared on stone materials in the 4th millennium BC, and Ancient Egyptian faience (fritware rather than a clay-based material) was self-glazing, as the material naturally formed a glaze-like layer during firing.
 Glazing of pottery followed the invention of glass around 1500 BC, in the Middle East and Egypt with alkali glazes including ash glaze, and in China, using ground feldspar.
 By around 100 BC lead-glazing was widespread in the Old World.

 Glazed brick goes back to the Elamite Temple at Chogha Zanbil, dated to the 13th century BC.
 The Iron Pagoda, built in 1049 in Kaifeng, China, of glazed bricks is a well-known later example.

-Lead glazed earthenware was probably made in China during the Warring States Period (475 – 221 BCE), and its production increased during the Han Dynasty.
-High temperature proto-celadon glazed stoneware was made earlier than glazed earthenware, since the Shang Dynasty (1600 – 1046 BCE).
+Lead glazed earthenware was probably made in China during the Warring States period (475 – 221 BC), and its production increased during the Han dynasty.
+High temperature proto-celadon glazed stoneware was made earlier than glazed earthenware, since the Shang dynasty (1600 – 1046 BCE).

 During the Kofun period of Japan, Sue ware was decorated with greenish natural ash glazes.
 From 552 to 794 AD, differently colored glazes were introduced.
-The three colored glazes of the Tang Dynasty were frequently used for a period, but were gradually phased out; the precise colors and compositions of the glazes have not been recovered.
+The three colored glazes of the Tang dynasty were frequently used for a period, but were gradually phased out; the precise colors and compositions of the glazes have not been recovered.
 Natural ash glaze, however, was commonly used throughout the country.

 In the 13th century, flower designs were painted with red, blue, green, yellow and black overglazes.
 Overglazes became very popular because of the particular look they gave ceramics.

 From the eighth century, the use of glazed ceramics was prevalent in Islamic art and Islamic pottery, usually in the form of elaborate pottery.
 Tin-opacified glazing was one of the earliest new technologies developed by the Islamic potters.
 The first Islamic opaque glazes can be found as blue-painted ware in Basra, dating to around the 8th century.
 Another significant contribution was the development of stoneware, originating from 9th century Iraq.
 Other places for innovative pottery in the Islamic world included Fustat (from 975 to 1075), Damascus (from 1100 to around 1600) and Tabriz (from 1470 to 1550).